-- Check the suggestions in What should I do if I cannot find the Bluetooth device I want to communicate with? (page 173).
+Check the suggestions in What should I do in I dainlot line blactooth device I want to communicate with: (page 177).
 Make sure the other devices are authenticated.
-The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on - radio wave quality, and on the operating system or the software in use.
+The data transfer distance can be shorter than 10 meters depending on existing obstacles between the two devices, on radio wave quality, and on the operating system or the software in use.
 Move your computer and Bluetooth devices closer to each other.